robrich/AzureScheduler/README.md

 	- LoginUsername
 	- LoginPassword

+4. Adjust the schedules and content for starter and stopper projects.
+Currently stopper is set to run at 7 am and starter is not set to run at all.

-*NOTE* If you're publishing this site to Azure, you can't use the certificate from the publishsettings file.
+**NOTE**: If you're publishing this site to Azure, you can't use the certificate from the publishsettings file.
 See [https://social.msdn.microsoft.com/Forums/vstudio/en-US/99ce89b8-17c8-464a-8135-9e18feb7d072/cant-use-publish-credentials-on-azure-websites?forum=windowsazurewebsitespreview](https://social.msdn.microsoft.com/Forums/vstudio/en-US/99ce89b8-17c8-464a-8135-9e18feb7d072/cant-use-publish-credentials-on-azure-websites?forum=windowsazurewebsitespreview) and [http://stackoverflow.com/questions/22030955/cant-create-new-schedules-from-azure-websites](http://stackoverflow.com/questions/22030955/cant-create-new-schedules-from-azure-websites).
 Instead you'll need to:

 1. Create a self-signed certificate in [OpenSSL](https://www.openssl.org/docs/HOWTO/certificates.txt) or in [IIS](https://technet.microsoft.com/en-us/library/Cc753127(v=WS.10).aspx) or from various [sites](http://www.selfsignedcertificate.com/).
 You can use a certificate you purchased for a website.